 Football autobiographies are an incredible source of knowledge for anyone who dreams of becoming a professional football player.
 Player who read these books can learn from the most experienced football professionals across the world and get insider knowledge into the game.
-We have compiled a list of the best autobiographies of players and managers from within the beautiful game.
+We have compiled a list of the best football autobiographies of players and managers from within the beautiful game.

 Why Read Football Autobiographies?

 There is no ‘hidden secret’ to making it as a professional football player.
 Just bags of hard work and dedication to reaching your goal.
 However, there are several steps you can take to help progress to the highest level of the game.
 Whether you’re just starting out, or continuing in your footballing journey, it’s important to have realistic goals and role models who have been in your position before.
-Ask any professional football player, and they will have had an inspirational role model (or two) during their youth, and likely read many football autobiographies from players who they could learn vital tips and techniques from these mentors, will help improve your football knowledge in all aspects of the game, so find a quiet corner and take some time out to read a good football autobiography.
+Ask any professional football player, and they will have had an inspirational role model (or two) during their youth, and likely read many football autobiographies from players who they could learn vital tips and techniques from.
+These mentors can help improve your football knowledge in all aspects of the game, so find a quiet corner and take some time out to read a good football autobiography.

 Nowadays, modern day professional footballers, coach’s and managers are so high profile, it is near impossible to get near them.
-So any attempt to get advise, will more than likely end in failure.
+So any attempt to get advice, will more than likely end in failure.
 This is the beauty of a well-written autobiography.
-They allow you to get into the mind of your idol through some of the best football books come in the from of an autobiography.
+They allow you to get into the mind of your idol.
+In fact some of the best football books come in the from of an autobiography.

 Think of some of the most influential football personalities in the world.
 Almost all of them have a published biography or autobiography.
-This is essential for people looking to develop and move up the football ladder.
 Knowledge of the experiences that have propelled football players to the highest level, are key to achieving your goals and developing your own football.
 The best thing is, these legends are happy to share their stories hoping to inspire young players to reach new heights so you aren’t short of choice!

 An insightful football autobiography will allow you to stand on the shoulders of your idols.
 T see further because of what these players or managers have achieved.
 Whether the biography is a footballing hero who has conquered the world, or a manager whose career ended in controversy.
 There is an unlimited number of lessons you can learn from their behaviour and life experiences.
 Even if it’s what not to do.